-BLS Releases May 2017 Employment Situation (June 2017)
+BLS Releases June 2017 Employment Situation Report (July 2017)

 On Friday, July 7, the Bureau of Labor Statistics (BLS) released its June 2017 report on the employment situation, indicating that the economy is healthy.
 The report is compiled based on the findings of two surveys: the Household Survey and the Establishment Survey.
 The Household Survey looks at the unemployment rate of major worker groups and the labor participation rate while the Establishment Survey reports on nonfarm payroll employment by major sectors, duration of the average workweek, and average hourly earnings.

 The unemployment rate was at 4.4%, only 0.1 percentage points up from May, and a decrease of 0.4 percentage points from January.
 The number of unemployed persons was at 7.0 million.
 The labor force participation rate—at 62.8% in June—changed little and has not shown a clear trend in the past year.

 Nonfarm payroll employment saw an increase of 222,000, with employment growth in the past year averaging 180,000 per month.